mchada/pcf-knowledge-depot/operations/infrastructure/high-availability/PCF-AZS-UTILIZATION.md

 Having that said, you probably already realized that for a job that was set to have `2` instances, in that order or AZs, BOSH will allocated VMs in `AZ1` and `AZ2`.

  Therefore, if `AZ1` is selected as the singletons AZ for most of the PCF tiles and if the order of AZs in Ops Mgr is set as `AZ1`, `AZ2` and `AZ3`, then it is very likely that `AZ1` will get a higher number of VMs assigned and consequently will have more of its resources consumed compared to the other two AZs.

+#### Exceptions to the rule

+Some jobs of certain tiles do not follow the AZ allocation algorithm described above.

+For example, all instances of **PCF Metrics' Elasticsearch Data** job get assigned to the singleton AZ, regardless of existing configuration to spread PCF Metrics jobs across all existing AZs (note: confirmed behavior as of PCF Metrics v1.4.0 release).

+PCF Metrics documentation explains that behavior and provide recommendations on how to achieve HA for that job.
+See item #3 in http://docs.pivotal.io/pcf-metrics/1-4/installing.html#az .

 ## Alternatives to better balance PCF jobs allocation across AZs